 YOUR RESPONSIBILITY is to manage these risks & acknowledge that you are fully responsible for your own actions.

 If anyone feels uncomfortable with any dive - at any time, your dive plan should be adjusted to accommodate your comfort level, experience, fitness, etc. and this should include deciding not to dive today - with any fear of embarrassment or pressure to perform.

 Cancel or "call the dive" or change the plan!
 No blame - no shame!

 Don't push your luck ever, as today - it might just run out!!

-Current Dive Alberta Event Calendar (remember dates tentative, most 2020 dates have yet to be determined due to physical distancing & health requirements, etc., due to COVID-19.
+Click here for Current Dive Alberta Event Calendar (remember dates tentative, most 2021 dates are tentative due to physical distancing & health requirements, etc., due to COVID-19.